epfl-ada/ada-2020-project-milestone-p3-data-y-nada-mas-1/README.md

 - By the **9th of December** : Step 4 and 5
 - By the **14th of December** : Step 6 and 7
 - By the **18th of December** : Step 8

 ### Organization within the team

 To respect our internal milestones, we propose the following organization within our team.
-Some tasks are not yet perfectly clear.
 Finally, close collaboration and good communication within the team will help us to do a successful project.

 ![Organisation within the team](https://github.com/epfl-ada/ada-2020-project-milestone-p3-data-y-nada-mas-1/blob/main/orga.png)